vic-gamboa/cppcrate/README.md

 - Generating the initial project directory structure.
 - Creating predefined starting files.

-Stay tuned for updates as we expand its functionality!
+Stay tuned for updates as I expand its functionality :3

 ---